Age of turnoff economics – a critical issue for profitability in northern Australia

 Examples

-The following data comes from a large modelling exercise under the auspices of the Beef CRC, and assisted by beef extension officers from Queensland, Northern Territory and Western Australia.
-For this illustration, the data is split into that part of the profit (gross margin) generated by the breeders, and the part generated by growing out the steers.
-Growout was to ages ranging from a year and a half (live export) to four and a half years.
+Grow out was to ages ranging from a year and a half (live export) to four and a half years.
 Weaner steers were ‘sold’ from the breeding enterprise at market value to the steer enterprise at ages of five to nine months.
 Prices were estimated in April and May 2011.
 This data aims to represent the whole herd in the defined area.

-Herd GM/AE Breeder GM/AE Steer GM/AE Total AE% Breeder AE% Steer AE% %GM Steers
+Herd GM/AE | Breeder GM/AE | Steer GM/AE | Total AE % | Breeder AE % | Steer AE % | % GM Steers | |

-Western Australia north of 26° Latitude $102.94 $68.57 $314.70 100% 86% 14% 43%
+Western Australia north of 26° latitude | $103 | $69 | $315 | 100% | 86% | 14% | 43% |

 Note that although the steer GM is the profit centre of the herd, the steers comprise the smallest part of the herd.
 The most profitable part of the steer enterprise, measured as GM/AE, is the first year after weaning, assisted by the lower AE ratings (weaners eat less than adults).

-Results from the Northern Territory and Western Australia indicate the highest GM/AE coming from steers, with the smallest proportion of the herd comprising steers, because turnoff is predominantly at a year and a half.
+Results (particularly from the Northern Territory and Western Australia) indicate the highest GM/AE coming from steers, with the smallest proportion of the herd comprising steers, because turnoff is predominantly at a year and a half.
 The per cent of total GM from the steer part of the herd indicates the disproportionate contribution of the steers.

 Herd structure and age of turnoff